swo/16s-book/manuscript/sec03.md

 This step is similar to primer removal:

 -   Which of the known barcodes is the best match for this barcode read?
-    That’s a pretty straightforward answer.
-(What if there’s a tie, you say?
+    That's a pretty straightforward answer.
+(What if there's a tie, you say?
 Barcodes are chosen with an error-correcting code so that a tie implies that you have at least two errors in the read.
 Read on.)